OpenTTD/OpenTTD/CONTRIBUTING.md

 * Please **do not** open issues or pull requests regarding add-on content in NewGRF, GameScripts, AIS, etc

-## Issues and labels

-Our bug tracker utilizes several labels to help organize and identify issues.
-Here's what they represent and how we use them:

-DO WE NEED TO LIST OUR LABELS?
-SEEMS IT WILL JUST ROT?
-BUT RATIONALE MIGHT BE USEFUL FOR THOSE OF US WORKING ON IT?

-- `browser bug` - Issues that are reported to us, but actually are the result of a browser-specific bug.
-These are diagnosed with reduced test cases and result in an issue opened on that browser's own bug tracker.
-- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in OpenTTD.
-- `css` - Issues stemming from our compiled CSS or source Less/Sass files.
-- `customizer` - Issues with our web-based Customizer.
-- `docs` - Issues for improving or updating our documentation.
-- `examples` - Issues involving the example templates included in our docs.
-- `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
-New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).
-- `grunt` - Issues with our included JavaScript-based Gruntfile, which is used to run all our tests, concatenate and compile source files, and more.
-- `help wanted` - Issues we need or would love help from the community to resolve.
-- `js` - Issues stemming from our compiled or source JavaScript files.
-- `meta` - Issues with the project itself or our GitHub repository.

-For a complete look at our labels, see the [project labels page](https://github.com/twbs/bootstrap/labels).

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.